-Adrien von Ferscht
+Adrien von Ferscht 皇甫安

-He is an Honorary Research Fellow at University of Glasgow [Scottish Centre for China Research & School of Culture and Creative Arts], currently carrying out in-depth academic research: “History of Chinese Export Silver [1785-1940] Within the Context of 1200 years of Silvermaking in China” & 3 parallel research areas:
+He is a Fellow of the Asia Scotland Institute, based at Edinburgh University and an Honorary Research Fellow at University of Glasgow [Scottish Centre for China Research & School of Culture and Creative Arts], currently carrying out in-depth academic research into six main focus areas in conjunction with Tsinghua University, Beijing

 He has compiled a detailed body of work [940 pages] CHINESE EXPORT SILVER – The Definitive Collectors’ Guide” published in digital format – the most detailed reference guide for this unique silver category with information on over 325 individual retail and manufacturing silversmiths

 He undertakes public lectures on the subject of Chinese Export Silver; the 1400-year history of Chinese silver making; the history of Jews in China, their influence on Chinese silver making and their centuries old network on the Silk Road between Venice and Chang’an.
 He also lectures on Chinese Culture.

 Adrien is actively collaborates with several universities, museums and academics on an international level and writes regularly for publications around the world.Click here for reuse options!